1. Vacuuming large debris through skimmer without using a leaf trap.

 We like to plumb a PVC union into a horizontal section of the PVC backwash line near the valve, so that the line can be separated to easily check for leaks.
 If there is no trickle of water at this union, your filter valve is not leaking.
 Watch the following video.

-5. Neglecting to brush the pool.
+5. Not brushing the pool.

 I know we sound like your dentist....."Don't forget to brush!", but this is extremely important.
 In fact, if you had to choose between a vacuum head and a brush to keep your pool clean, choose the brush!
 Better yet, use both.